GiuseppeAugiero/nagios-rpi-ledmatrix/README.md

 The last row of the matrix (8x8) can be to report other information.

-It is possible to install an rpi + sense hat on the head of each rack server to immediately know the operating status of the devices contained in it.
+It is possible to install an rpi + sense hat on the head of each rack server to immediately know the operating status of the devices contained in it (you need use nagios-api to split alarms for each rack.

 INSTALLATION

 Edit the file and set nagios user and  nagios ip.
 You can set html file.

 This project use nagios4stat command.

 Insert in cron this line:
 */2 * * * * user python nagios-rpi-matrix.py > /dev/null

 USE

 Without parameters, the status of the matrix is updated: python nagios-rpi.matrix.py